 Civil Air Patrol

-The Civil Air Patrol Complaints Program is intended to create an environment where complaints, grievances and misunderstandings can be resolved.
-The Complaint System is a last resort management tool.
+Complaint Resolution (CR) in the Civil Air Patrol (CAP) is intended to create an environment where complaints, grievances, and misunderstandings can be resolved.
+The CR is a last resort management tool.
 Every effort should be made to satisfy complaints and grievances at the supervisory or command level where they occur.
-While the opportunity always exists to elevate issues to the IG and even to Congressional levels, CAP personnel should be aware that allegations are investigated at the level where they occurred.
+While the opportunity always exists to elevate issues to the Inspector General (IG) and even to Congressional levels, CAP personnel should be aware that allegations are investigated at the level where they occurred.
 The same person who could or should have originally answered the complaint is usually tasked to do so from a higher level.

-Allow some time once you have contacted the commander.
-The commander may only devote two or three evenings per week to the CAP.
+Allow some time once you have contacted the commander or the IG.
+The member may only devote two or three evenings per week to the CAP.
 Remember, he/she is a volunteer too and has many other obligations outside of CAP.
-If it appears nothing is being done after a reasonable period of time, you may want exercise your rights and responsibilities under the complaints system.

-There are exceptions to this.
-Allegations of sexual harassment or abuse, verbal or written, will be immediately reported by the unit commander to the wing or region commander, who in turn will immediately report it to NHQ CAP/GC.
-Incidents and complaints regarding alleged discrimination or discriminatory practices will be reported promptly to the wing or region commander, who shall immediately report the incident to CAP Equal Opportunity Officer at NHQ (CAP/IGC).
+Allegations of sexual harassment or abuse and cadet protection, verbal or written, will be immediately reported by the unit commander to the wing or region commander, who in turn will immediately report it to NHQ CAP/GC.
+Incidents and complaints regarding alleged discrimination or discriminatory practices will be reported promptly to the wing or region commander, who shall immediately report the incident to CAP Equal Opportunity Officer at email@example.com .
 In incidents or complaints regarding an alleged hostile environment, unit commanders will immediately report the allegation to the wing commander, region commander, or inspector general.